semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 ### Merge props

 For convenience, all properties are merged according to a logical principle.
-Classname concat, styles merge, callbacks queue up, refs fork.
-All other properties are overwritten.
-It helps not to think that you will break the component by setting props.
+Classname concatenations, styles merge, callbacks queue up, and refs fork.
+All other properties are overwritten, so it helps not to think that you will break the component by setting props.

 ### Refs

-All of our components return a DOM node in the `ref` property.
+All our components return a DOM node in the `ref` property.
 This was made for the following reasons:

-- You can always get a DOM node to integrate with other libraries
+- You can always get a DOM node to integrate with other libraries.
-- The API becomes less cluttered thanks to the absence of props like `innerRef`, `rootRef` and others
+- The API becomes less cluttered thanks to the absence of props like `innerRef`, `rootRef` and others.
-- Rendering the class instance is a bad practice, since it reveals the internal workings of our code
+- It is a bad practice to render the class instance, as it reveals the internal workings of our code.

 ### Base component

-Under hood of all our components is ["Box"](/layout/box-system/).
+There is ["Box"](/layout/box-system/) under the hood of all our components.

 ```jsx
 import { Box } from '@semcore/ui/flex-box';